 1. Create/review your marketing strategy

 Do you have a marketing strategy in place?
 Start by listing your business goals and deciding on the things you’d like to focus on in the future.
-From here, you can put together a 3 month, 6 month or even better 12 month marketing plan, ready to implement.
+From here, you can put together a 3 month, 6 month or even better a 12 month marketing plan, ready to implement.

 2. Review your social media platforms